adrianocalvitto/wpdocker/readme.md

 This alias lets you run `wpdwp` to SSH into the PHP/WordPress container.

 Alternatively, there is a script in the `/bin` directory that allows you to SSH in to the environment from the project directory directly: `./bin/ssh`.

+## Debugging

+Explanation for xdebug

+Explanation for webgrind

 ## Credits